Mecha-Weasel/spittoon/FAQ.md

 --------------------
 Q: Can I continue to play FoF without installing either of these "Spittoon" updates?

-A: Absolutely.
+A: ABSOLUTELY.
 These are totally optional.
 However, you will just have a more LIMITED experience, specifically:
 1) Way less servers displayed in the HSB - possibly meaning servers in your region do not get shown at all.
 2) Generic "Custom Map" icons shown more often for map that were not part of the last FoF game-update.